Mysterious Girl: Music video

 Filmed in Thailand, the music video for "Mysterious Girl" depicts Ranx and Andre on a beach.
 There are montages of several women, Andre, and Ranx dancing in a lagoon shirtless and in their jeans.
+The video was shot on the Phi Phi Islands in Thailand and a Swiss Thai model called Champagne X (her name is Champagne Inthachak), who was a big star at the time, also played as a model in this video.
 Andre is later seen dancing underneath a waterfall, a more iconic part of the video.
 Andre is last seen walking along the beach shirtless and later rolls in the sand as the sun sets.
 Clem Bastow from The Guardian wrote, "The video for the single was as much an advertisement for Andre’s personal trainer and spray-tan artist as it was a music video; the sight of him grooving in searingly blue tropical waters, proudly displaying his new look, was eye-popping (though not necessarily for the reasons he might have hoped)."